 defer: One of three options given to the team winning the “coin toss” before a match and gives the choice of service or side to the opposing team.

 Dingles: While there are a number of versions of this dinking drill game, it typically involves play using only the non-volley zone as the legal court area.
-In one variation, initially two balls are only dinked crosscourt and once a fault occurs, a player yells “Dingles” and the entire court comes become the legal playing surface.
+In one variation, initially two balls are only dinked crosscourt and once a fault occurs, a player yells “Dingles” and the entire court becomes become the legal playing surface for the remaining ball.
 Other variations include serving crosscourt simultaneously and working toward the net then using only the NVZ until one ball faults.

 dink: A soft and low shot over the net intended to land in the opponent’s non-volley zone, made from near one’s own kitchen line.